 - a dissertation of up to 15,000 words completed independently, under the guidance of an expert supervisor, on an topic of your choice and approved by the supervisor and the chair of examiners for the programme.
 The dissertation is submitted in Trinity term.

-If you wish to apply for a doctoral programme, at Oxford or elsewhere, you will be encouraged to develop your master’s and doctoral proposals in tandem during the first few months, so that you will be well placed to make doctoral applications in the spring.
+If you wish to apply for a doctoral programme, at Oxford or elsewhere, you will be encouraged to develop your doctoral proposal during the first few months of the course so that you will be well placed to make doctoral applications during or soon after completing the course.

 Changes to this course and your supervision